one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 6. To delete the VMs that were created during the test failover, select **IIS** from **Virtual Machines**, select **Disaster recovery** under  **Operations**, and then choose **Cleanup test failover**.
 In Notes, record and save any observations associated with the test failover.
 Click the box for **Testing is complete** and click **Ok**.
 If you don’t delete the failover VM, the VM will continue to run and increase your Azure consumption.

-## Task 8 - Switch over to the migrated VM
+## Exercise 8 - Switch over to the migrated VM

  Once you have validated the migrated VM by performing a test failover, your next step would be to switch over to the migrated VM.
 In this lab you will complete the migration.